Ilan-Goren/ASEProject/README.md

+# ASEProject - N-Queens Solver

 ## Project Description
-This project is a Django-based web application that provides a solution the n-queens problem, where users can input number of queens to be directed to a solution page.
+This project is a Django-based web application that provides a solution to the N-Queens problem.
+Users can input the number of queens they want, and the application will display a solution for a chessboard of that size.

 ## Features
-- n-queens solver
+- Interactive N-Queens solver
-- User-friendly web interface
+- User-friendly web interface with visualization
-- Supports different board sizes
+- Supports different board sizes (4x4, 8x8, etc.)

 ## Technologies Used
 - Django